The Preferred Digital Twin Technology in the Nuclear Power Industry

 “Currently the only technical standard which defines the methodology to generate contradiction-free data is the German standard VDI 2048” Dr. Langenstein states.
 “We are currently in the process of turning VDI 2048 into an ASME standard so that it becomes globally known and recognized.”

-To date, the only software system on the market certified according to the standard for process data reconciliation technology is ProcessPLUS®.
+To date, the first software system on the market certified according to the standard for process data reconciliation technology is ProcessPLUS®.

 The system can be easily integrated in current NPP IT infrastructures, delivering resilient, contradiction-free and quality-assured process data even for process areas which are unmeasured, generating instant business cases for the operators.